kloeckner-i/charts/charts/db-operator/crds/readme.md

-# Files in this folder should get generated and not manual edited.
+# Files in this folder should be generated and not manually edited.

 First, go to [db-operator repo](https://github.com/kloeckner-i/db-operator) and select relevant version tag.
 Run `make manifests` if crd needs to be updated.